tnrich/json-schema-viewer/README.md

 To run this project locally:

 1. Run `yarn` to install the dependencies.
-2. In one terminal, run `yarn http-serve`
+2. In one terminal, run `yarn start`
-3. In another terminal, run `yarn build-dev --watch`
+3. In another terminal, run `yarn http-serve`

 Now open: http://localhost:8081 to see the site and develop it live.

 ## Deployment

-yarn build-dev
+Make sure you've run yarn start to get the built files. yarn start

 commit your changes
 then push to master